SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

                     - 1a1.
 Incorrect credentials are provided.
                 - 2a.
 User fails to provide all required fields.
                     - 2a1.
 User must be prompted to fill in missing fields.
-                - 2b.
-User uploads an incorrect image format for their avatar.
-                    - 2b1.
-User must be prompted to upload an image of all supported filetypes.
-                - 2c: User leaves and closes application before all imformation is filled.
+                - 2b: User leaves and closes application before all imformation is filled.
 Registration does not occur.

 <a name="fr2"></a>

-2.  **User Settings**
+1.  **User Settings**
     - **Overview**:
         1. View and Change Settings